seclab-ucr/INTANG/README.md

 Introduction
 ==================
 INTANG is a research project for circumventing the "TCP reset attack" from the Great Firewall of China (GFW) by disrupting/desynchronizing the TCP Control Block (TCB) on the censorship devices.
-INTANG runs as a client-side only tool in background to protect the TCP connections from being interfered (or even monitored) by the GFW.
-It works on TCP/IP layers instead of application layer, thus considered more general and can help all application layer protocols to evade censorship, e.g. HTTP, DNS over TCP, OpenVPN, Tor.
-It can also be run on a proxy to make the deployment easier for those who are incapable of running INTANG (using OSes other than Linux or doesn't have root privillige).
+INTANG runs as a client-side only tool in the background to protect TCP connections from being interfered with (or even monitored) by the GFW.
+It works on the TCP/IP layers instead of the application layer, making it more general and able to help all application layer protocols to evade censorship (e.g. HTTP, DNS over TCP, OpenVPN, and Tor).
+It can also be run on a proxy to make the deployment easier for those who are incapable of running INTANG (e.g. using OSes other than Linux, or who don't have root priviliges).

 Platform
 ==================
-Linux (must has netfilter supported in kernel)
+Linux (must have netfilter supported in kernel)

 *Tested with Ubuntu 12.04/14.04/16.04.*